cdaringe/ripcord/README.md

   - debug using the built source maps
   - hide .js and .map files from the source tree.

+## yarn compatibility

+this modules digs deep into your `node_modules`.  hence, consistent structure and content are imperative for reporting and license features to work.  consequently, we recommend only _officially_ using npm, at least for builds.

 ## logo

 [margdking](https://github.com/margdking)

+## todo
+- ui build support for license checking